A639/a639-utils/README.md

 a639-utils
 ==========

-Utils for running Android on A639.
+Utilities for running Android on A639.